dadepo/ipl/README.md

 # Usage with Spark

-In other to use ibis in Spark, some jars from ibis needs to be available in the classpath when running the Spark application.
+In other to use ibis in Spark, Spark needs to be build with some jars from ibis and when running a Spark application some jars from ibis also needs to be available in the classpath.

+For instructions on how to build Spark for use with ibis serialization see the read me here: [Modified version of Spark](https://github.com/dadepo/spark/tree/v2.4.4-with-ibis)

+Find below the instructions on how to build the jars that needs to be on the classpath.

 These jars are:
  - ibis-spark-io-2.3.3.jar
  - ibis-spark-util-2.3.3.jar

 To generate these jars, follow the following procedure:

  - make sure to have maven install
  - from the root of the project run
  - `./gradlew install`
  - The jars would be generated and can be copied from `~/.m2/repository/ipl-spark/`

+See [Modified version of Spark](https://github.com/dadepo/spark/tree/v2.4.4-with-ibis) for more instructions on how to use ibis serialization with spark and how to run the spark example applications

 # Ibis Portability Layer